iota-community/DAO-Pioneers/session-documents/2021/session-1.md

   - [The Gitcoin/GitcoinDAO Egregore is Emerging](https://gov.gitcoin.co/t/the-gitcoin-gitcoindao-egregore-is-emerging/8200)
   - [FWB Season Three: Creative Cooperation](https://fwb.mirror.xyz/TvKSPfZqHNXRZVYFYyJuziCMIZ8fZ34q585YcUYRGtc)

-"Right now Gitcoin is known for Gitcoin Grants, which is based on a really powerful coordination mechanism, quadratic funding.
+"Right now, Gitcoin is known for Gitcoin Grants, which is based on a really powerful coordination mechanism, quadratic funding.
 But what if instead of building ONE coordination mechanism, we built a generalized generator function of ALL coordination!!!
 If GitcoinDAO can successfully be a Schelling point for builders of all types of coordination tools, then we could help solve some of the systemic coordination problems in the world."

 Investment DAOs